maesonc/tmux-fzf-session-switch/README.md

 ### Can do?

 1. Session + window name fuzzy search and switch.
-2. Create new session
+2. Create a new session

 ### Reason don't use this plugin?

 1. [tmux-fzf](https://github.com/sainnhe/tmux-fzf) have more black magic.
 2. [tmux-fzf](https://github.com/sainnhe/tmux-fzf) have single shortcut for [switch session](https://github.com/sainnhe/tmux-fzf/issues/6) and many function [tmux-fzf](https://github.com/sainnhe/tmux-fzf) had.

-### Reason use this plugin?
+### Reason for using this plugin?

-One single shortcut for switch sessions, windows and create new session.
-This make simple flow, "i want go to ?, press shortcut type ? enter done.", "i want go to ?, press shortcut type ?, Uh! not have that okay press enter create new session with ? name"
+One single shortcut for switching sessions, windows, and creating new sessions.
+This makes simple flow, "i want to go to ? press shortcut type ? enter done.", "i want to go to ?, press shortcut type ?, Uh! not have that okay press enter to create new session with? name"

 ### Plan

-Blazingly fast tmux workflow, built muscle memory, better DX.
+Blazingly fast Tmux workflow, built muscle memory, better DX.

 ### Not in plan

-Becoming chad, have super black magic power like [tmux-fzf](https://github.com/sainnhe/tmux-fzf)
+Becoming Chad, have super black magic power like [tmux-fzf](https://github.com/sainnhe/tmux-fzf)

-### Why I don't create push request to main repo?
+### Why I don't create a push request to the main repo?

 "Don't confirm `y` to create a new session".
 This one different flow from the original repo.
-So that's why I don't push request into original repo.
+So that's why I don't push requests into the original repo.

 ## Getting started